Leica D-LUX Typ 109 vs Sony A6500

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in September 2014).

-Advantages of the Sony Alpha A6500:
+Arguments in favor of the Sony Alpha A6500:

 - More detail: Has more megapixels (24 vs 12.7MP), which boosts linear resolution by 40%.